My own healing adventure

 Within a couple of years of following the Paleo diet and prioritizing my self-care, and now with my new practice of Reiki, I decided to become a Certified Health Coach.
 Now that I could see my illness as a gift, I knew I had to help people who were suffering like I had been.

 I’m so thankful that I took the time to develop my self-care when I did, because I was going to need it more than ever come the summer of 2015.

 Darkest Days Became Brightest Blessing

 Divorce was never something I thought I would have to endure, especially before the age of 30.
 And yet, my relationship dissolved into a mess of betrayal, anger, and hostility.
 My then-wife had decided to move on, and I needed a way to get out; out of that house and away from the bad energy that was stressing my delicate system.
 Thankfully, my family lived only an hour away, and were willing to take me in.
 The following months were fraught with fear, rage, denial, frustration, and many other difficult emotions, and I leaned heavily into my healing diet and meditation practice.
 Without a penny to my name, and 6 figures of student loan and credit card debt, I had to file for bankruptcy and apply for government assistance.
 I was filled with anguish, shame, and hopelessness, and those feelings took a long, slow time to fade into the background.

-However, in the end, this painful experience ended up being one of the biggest blessings in my life, and I’ve grown tremendously.
+However, in the end, this painful experience ended up being one of the biggest blessings in my life, and I’ve grown tremendously through it.
 I came to embrace this time to go within, deepen my spiritual practice and recommit myself to getting better.
 Through things like yoga, meditation, journaling, and working with a fantastic counselor, I was able to re-write my “victim story,” take responsibility for my choices, and stand on my own two feet again.

 Trusting My Own Intuition